WolframResearch/LibraryLinkUtilities/docs/modules/mathlink.rst

 MathLink support
 ===================

-*LibraryLink* allows you to pass LinkObject as argument, which may then be utilized to exchange data between your library and the Kernel using MathLink.
+*LibraryLink* allows a LinkObject to be passed as an argument which may then exchange data between your library and the Kernel using MathLink.
 The original MathLink API is in old C style with error codes, macros, manual memory management, etc.
-Therefore, *LLU* provides a wrapper for the LinkObject called `MLStream`.
+*LLU* provides a wrapper for the LinkObject called `MLStream`.

 `MLStream` is actually a class template parameterized by the default encoding to be used for strings, but for the sake of clarity, the template parameter is skipped in the remainder of this text.